 5. Why is personalized learning important?

 Personalized instruction that adapts to student needs and pace is a cornerstone of effective learning strategies.
-Technology and data make it easier than ever to tailor lessons and support:
+Technology (like a student performance system) and data make it easier than ever to tailor lessons and support:

 This approach is especially helpful for students who fall outside the “average” learning curve.